afountain/iPS-Semantic-Segmentation/README.md

 ## ⏰TODOs
 - [ ] Release the model and inference code
-- [x] Provide publicly accessible demo link
+- [x] Provide publicly accessible result
 - [ ] Provide samples of result
 - [ ] Release tools for merging weights from community models or LoRAs
 - [ ] Release SSAT-benchmark evaluation code